gtech-world/olca-app/olca-app/src/org/openlca/app/editors/systems/MatrixExport_README.md

-# The openLCA matrix export format
+# The aicpLCA matrix export format

-With the openLCA matrix export you can export your product system into a set of platform independent matrices for further processing with other tools.
+With the aicpLCA matrix export you can export your product system into a set of platform independent matrices for further processing with other tools.
 Currently, the following export formats are supported: